Bedrock-Layouts/Bedrock/packages/stack/README.md

 # `@bedrock-layout/stack`

-Layout helper that creates vertical stack with gutters
+A layout helper component that creates a vertical stack layout with gutters (spacing) between each item.

 Full docs at: [bedrock-layout.dev](https://bedrock-layout.dev/)

+---

 ## When to Use

-Used to create a stacked layouts
+The `Stack` component literally stacks its child components on top of each other, while maintaining a consistent spacing between them.

+---

 ## How to install

 `npm install @bedrock-layout/stack`

+or

+`yarn add @bedrock-layout/stack`

+---

 ## Usage